Remember the ‘Amazon Go’ store? From the moment you enter, till you leave the store, there’s no human interaction.

 Managers aim to deal with the warehouse challenges, and improve efficiency.
 For this, they involve IoE (Internet-of-everything).
 It uses sensors and robots that take numerous measurements, and collects data from different data points.
 The analytical tools help provide effective, productive, and efficient ways of running the business.
 Here are some of the roles of IoT solutions for warehouse management:

 - Predictive Maintenance

 - Workflow Automation

-In the warehouse, IoT is also known as IoE (internet-of-things) because it automates every single task, especially those tedious ones – stocking, picking, packaging, loading, and unloading, etc. Moreover, if allowed, IoT can also automate the entire work process like auto-ordering when the product is out-of-stock, notifying the maintenance engineer about a scheduled equipment maintenance check, and it’s a never-ending list.
+In the warehouse, IoT is also known as IoE (internet-of-things) because it automates every single task, especially those tedious ones – stocking, picking, packaging, loading, and unloading, etc. Moreover, solutions for IoT warehouse management also automate the entire work process like auto-ordering when the product is out-of-stock, notifying the maintenance engineer about a scheduled equipment maintenance check, and it’s a never-ending list.

 Wondering how you can utilize the power of IoT in your warehouses?

 It’s simple!
 Think of the use cases and the technologies that drive smart warehouses automation.

 - Wearable Devices

 - Warehouse Robotics